Sukkal: Sukkal as a type of deities

 The title of sukkalmaḫ could be applied to divine sukkals, though there is no evidence that a divine sukkalmaḫ was in charge of regular sukkals, and in some cases a deity had multiple sukkals but none of them was referred as a sukkalmaḫ, while in other a sukkalmaḫ was the only sukkal of their master.
 Most likely addressing a deity as a sukkalmaḫ was only meant to highlight the high position of their master in the pantheon.
 Deities addressed as sukkalmaḫs include Nuska (the sukkal of Enlil), Ara (one of the two sukkals of Enki), Ninpirig (one of the sukkals of Utu), Ninshubur (the sukkal of Inanna) and Alammuš (the sukkal of Nanna).
 A further title used to describe some of the divine sukkals was SAL.ḪÚB2.
 In most of the texts where this word is attested, it occurs in parallel with "sukkal."
 It only ever designates gods, not human officials, and only a handful of attestations are known.
 It is assumed that it referred to a sukkal particularly emotionally close to their master.
 Deities referred to this way include Ninshubur (both male and female), Bunene, Ninpirig, Nabu and Muduggasa'a (in a bilingual text where he occurs as the equivalent of the former), and Innimanizi.
 The number of references to each of them is not equal, and only Ninshubur is referred to as SAL.ḪÚB2 more than once or twice, with seven recorded instances currently known.
 In one case, she was labeled as the "beloved SAL.ḪÚB2 of Inanna," and appears right after Dumuzi in an enumeration of deities associated with her mistress, before some of her family members, for example her sister in law Geshtinanna.
 In some cases, terms such as MUNUS.SUKKAL (for example in the case of Sililitum) or nin-sukkal (in the case of Ninshubur and Amasagnudi) was used to indicate a sukkal was female.

-It has been argued that many sukkals simply represented the effect of their masters' actions: the fire god Gibil was served by a deified flame, Nabium, while the weather god Ishkur by a deified lightning, Nimgir.
+It has been argued that many sukkals simply represented the effect of their masters' actions: the fire god Gibil was served by a deified flame, Nablum, while the weather god Ishkur by a deified lightning, Nimgir.
 Other seem to be personifications of specific commands, for example Eturammi ("do not slacken"), Nēr-ē-tagmil ("kill, spare not") or Ugur ("destroy").
 However, Frans Wiggermann points out that neither explanation is suitable for the sukkals of particularly well established deities: Ninshubur, Nuska, Bunene, Isimud and Alammuš, whose character was independent from that of their masters.

 It is sometimes argued that a sukkal had to match the gender for their master.
 However, Namtar, Ereshkigal's sukkal, was male.
 The sukkal of the medicine goddess Gula, Urmašum, was a male deity too.
 Amasagnudi, regarded as a goddess, appears as the sukkal of Anu in a single lexical text.